What is Diastasis Recti?

 - Make sure you contract your rectus abdomens muscle – bring your rib cage closer to your hips, rather than just bringing up your head.

 - Place your fingers in a horizontal position across your belly button and feel above, over, and below the belly button.
 Assess the width and depth of the gap.
-It is also relevant if there is a gap, how firm or loose the sheath under the belly button feels.
+It is also relevant if there is a gap and how firm or loose the sheath under the belly button feels.

 Diastasis Recti Warning

-The urge to return to traditional ab exercises like crunches may be strong when you feel like you’re ready to workout again after having a baby.
+The urge to return to traditional ab exercises like crunches may be strong when you feel ready to work out again after having a baby.
 Still, if you have diastasis recti, you must be cautious about what type of abdominal exercises you return to.

 Be sure you’re engaging your transverse abdominal and be very wary of any ab exercises that increase the intra-abdominal pressure.
 Intra-abdominal pressure is the real problem behind diastasis recti and the “mommy tummy.”
-Pushing your body too far or rushing into hardcore ab exercises could be doing more harm than good if you have diastasis recti.
+Pushing your body too far or rushing into hardcore ab exercises could do more harm than good if you have diastasis recti.

 Avoid any exercise that will cause your abdominal wall to bulge out upon exertion.

-NOTE: If at any point through your workout you notice signs of core weakness, please consider a modification until the entire workout can be completed without any of the following:
+NOTE: If at any point through your workout you notice signs of core weakness, please consider a modification until you can complete the entire workout without any of the following:

 - Straining from within your abdomen or pelvic floor during the exercise.

 - Leaking urine when doing any of the exercises.

 - Pelvic or lower back pain during or after the exercise

 - Feel unstable in the core area during the exercise.

 - If there’s bulging or “coning” in your abdomen during the exercise

 Good luck, mamas!
-Take advantage of the resources available to you to help you regain full use and help of your musculature!
+Take advantage of the resources available to help you regain full use and help of your musculature!